College of Micronesia-FSM: History

-In 1987, the newly independent nations of the Federated States of Micronesia, the Republic of Palau, and the Republic of the Marshall Islands signed a treaty affirming a desire to continue supporting COM.However, in 1991, the three nations signed an agreement to restructure COM to allow more local autonomy.
+In 1987, the newly independent nations of the Federated States of Micronesia, the Republic of Palau, and the Republic of the Marshall Islands signed a treaty affirming a desire to continue supporting COM.
+However, in 1991, the three nations signed an agreement to restructure COM to allow more local autonomy.
 As a result, in 1992, the Seventh Congress of the Federated States of Micronesia passed Public Law No. 7-79 establishing the College of Micronesia-FSM as a public corporation under its own Board of Regents.
 Thus, on April 1, 1993, the College of Micronesia-FSM became the national college of the federation.
-In 1999, through a memorandum of understanding with the national government, COM-FSM accepted management of the FSM Fisheries and Maritime Institute in Yap.
+In 1999, through a memorandum of understanding with the national government, COM-FSM accepted management of the Fisheries & Maritime Academy (FMA) in Yap, renamed the FSM Fisheries & Maritime Institute.

 Academics

 The college awards associate degrees and certificates as well as two bachelor's degrees.
 It also has articulation agreements with several online and conventional institutions.

 The College of Micronesia is accredited by the Accrediting Commission for Community and Junior Colleges.
 In 2004, the college was placed on "Warning" status by its accreditor; that status was removed the following year.